lcouper/MosquitoThermalAdaptation/README.md

 - DNA extraction

 ## Upcoming ##
+- double check data entered correctly & list all individuals still alive / resolve issues in datasheet
 - calculate fitness for each population & temperature treatment (i.e., probability of surviving to day [x] adult stage x fecundity (proxy based on wing length))
 - pull other temperature data for sites (e.g., max temp in Spring, max temp in wettest quarter)
-- fit TPC for fecundity
+- fit TPC for fecundity & adult life span
-- DNA extraction & wing length measurements
+- wing length measurements (do all of these first)
+- DNA extractions

 ### Approximate sample numbers to extract (9/7/22) ###
 Refers to adults with complete data (i.e., will be sequenced)